United States District Court for the Southern District of Florida: History

 This federal district has the dubious distinction of having had more judges removed through impeachment than any other district, with a total of two, one fourth of all federal judges so removed.

-Famous cases that have been heard in the district include Bush v.
-Gore, United States v.
-Noriega (the prosecution of former Panamanian military leader Manuel Noriega), González v.
-Reno (the Elián González case), notorious Ponzi schemer Scott Rothstein, and United States v.
-José Padilla (the prosecution of José Padilla).
+Famous cases heard in the district include the prosecution of former Panamanian military leader Manuel Noriega, the Elián González case, notorious Ponzi schemer Scott Rothstein, a 2000 United States presidential election recount in Florida case, the prosecution of José Padilla, and one of the federal prosecutions of Donald Trump.

 Jurisdiction

 The court's jurisdiction comprises the nine counties of Broward, Highlands, Indian River, Martin, Miami-Dade, Monroe, Okeechobee, Palm Beach, and St. Lucie.
 The district includes the South Florida metropolitan area of Miami, Fort Lauderdale, and West Palm Beach.
 It comprises 15197 sqmi and approximately 6.3 million people.
 Courthouses, corresponding to the five divisions of the district, are located in Fort Lauderdale, Fort Pierce, Key West, Miami, and West Palm Beach.
 The court's offices are located in Miami.